RobertJLewis/blog_readme-file/README.md

   - **Personalised User Dashboard** – Each registered user has a personalised view of their posts.
   - **Post Creation & Management** – Users can create, edit, and delete their posts with rich content.
   - **Commenting & Likes** – Engage with the community by commenting on posts and liking content to encourage interaction.
-  - **Search and Filtering** – Easily find posts by title, author, or category, and sort content by date or popularity.
   - **Custom 404 & 500 Error Pages** – Friendly, branded error pages guide users when something goes wrong.

 ### Additional Features